Let’s talk about exercise and back pain

-Lets talk about exercise and back pain … Last week I had a question asked by one of our patients, Jackie, 57, from Mountain View … And it’s one that we get asked often (especially since New Year fitness rush!):
+Last week I had a question asked by one of our patients, Jackie, 57, from Mountain View; it’s one that we get asked often (especially around New Years)

 I get the frustration, and I also know that the thought of doing any movement at all when you’re going through some kind of pain might feel a little scary…

 You don’t want to run the risk of aggravating it anymore in case it turns into something more serious.

 You don’t want to go ‘too hard’ exercising in case you pull another muscle.

 And you don’t want to wake up one day to find that you can no longer roll out of bed easily, walk down the street, or even drive because what you did, made it worse.